 Why we Talk

-We’re experts in talking and listening with people, but we’re not counsellors or advocates representing you.
+We’re experts in talking and listening with people, but we’re not counselors or advocates representing you.
 We know that for most people, talking confidentially with someone they can trust is the most effective way for people to explain the issues they are concerned about.
-That’s why talking to everyone involved (for example, you, ACC, advocates and/or health professionals), is the first step in our process.
+That’s why talking to everyone involved (for example, you, advocates or lawyers, the ACC staff), is the first step in our process.
+We do this as soon as people have formally agreed to use Talk – Meet – Resolve.

 What we talk about